-Dr. Christina Kinkade, Dr. Kelly Garrett, & Dr. Dan ClaytonThe entire greater Boston area – all of Eastern Massachusetts
+Dr. Christina Kinkade & Dr. Dan ClaytonThe entire greater Boston Metro area

 Losing a pet is one of life’s hardest events.
 Let us help.

 We are a Team helping the suburbs of Boston to the Cape with pet euthanasia in the comfort of home.

 We offer end of life care for your pet using a network of professional, compassionate, and caring veterinarians.

 What are the costs?

 Euthanasia only: Home Burial or Pet Cemetery

 - $400 – $525 includes mobile vet drive time, house call time, sedation, home euthanasia.
 (This option would be for home burial or a pet cemetery.)

 Communal or Group Cremation with no ashes returned